christiancasal/liri/README.md

 ####Description

-LIRI will is command line node app that takes in commands and gives you back data.
-Also, maintains a log of commands given
+LIRI is a fun little command line node app that takes in commands and gives you back data.
+Also, maintains a log of commands given.

 ####Commands
 Twitter: my-tweets + username